What is Attribution？

 The logic of click-through attribution overrules the logic of view-through attribution.
 Only when a click is not found during the attribution window will view-attribution be taken into consideration.
 When a user views and clicks on an ad during the attribution window, the third-party software attributes the conversion to the click.

-Example: A user sees your ad but doesn’t click.
+For example, a user sees your ad but doesn’t click.
 Then the user goes to the app store, installs and activates your app during the attribution window.
 This is considered a view-through attribution.
 However, if a user sees your ad and clicks but doesn't install and activate your app, then while still in your attribution window, installs and activates your app 3 days later.
 This is considered click-through attribution.

-1. Why does an ad group conversion rate exceed 100%?
+Q: Why does an ad group conversion rate exceed 100%?

-This is related to the attribution window you set.
+A: This is related to the attribution window you set.
 When a user clicks on the ad for the first time and does not immediately install the app, but the app is activated during the attribution window, the conversion is recorded when the activation event occurs.

-For example: A user clicked on the ad on January 1 and did not install and activate until January 3.
+For example, a user clicked on the ad on January 1 and did not install and activate until January 3.
 The third-party tracking platform marked January 3 as the activation time and post back this data to TikTok Ads.
 So, you may see that the ad clicks are less than conversions on that day.
 Clicks and conversions in the same timeframe don’t necessarily have a positive correlation.

-With the billing event of CPC and oCPC, the attribution method of TikTok Ads is based on the time the app is activated.
+A: With the billing event of CPC and oCPC, the attribution method of TikTok Ads is based on the time the app is activated.
 The time the app is activated is not completely consistent with the click or billing time.
 The activation data will not be changed after the calendar day ends.

-Whereas in other platforms, the time the app is activated is consistent with the click and billing time, and the activation data of your app may still increase during the attribution window after the calendar day ends.
+Whereas on other platforms, the time the app is activated is consistent with the click and billing time, and the activation data of your app may still increase during the attribution window after the calendar day ends.
 This difference is caused by different attribution methods.